 To Cook Brined Pork Chops:

-- Remove from frying pan and allow to rest for 5 minutes before serving.
+- Remove the chops from the frying pan and allow to rest for 5 minutes before serving.
 Top each with 1 tablespoon of herb butter when plated, allowing butter to melt over pork chops.
 Approximately 1 tablespoons per pork chops.